elementary/shortcut-overlay/README.md

 The shortcut window should open centered on the primary display, probably styled like a dialog.
 It should have two columns of keyboard shortcuts, and could have a gear in the titlebar that opens the [system keyboard settings](settings://input/keyboard/shortcuts).

+## Included Shortcuts

+We need to decide which shortcuts are included, how they're sorted, and if they're grouped into smaller categories.
+[Read this document](https://paper.dropbox.com/doc/elementary-OS-Shortcut-Overlay-z3oP5UefS11B2OpOZpKE5?_tk=share_copylink) to that effect.

 ## Building, Testing, and Installation

 You'll need the following dependencies: